(CLO) A deepfake video impersonating President Prabowo Subianto has scammed Indonesian people in 20 provinces, causing many people to lose money.

 During Indonesia’s presidential campaign, deepfakes became a popular tool to spread misinformation, either harmful or beneficial to candidates.
 But now the technology has fallen into the hands of criminals looking to make money.

-Indonesian police have arrested a suspect who made 65 million rupiah in illegal profits from the scam, according to Himawan Bayu Aji, director of Indonesia's National Cybercrime Unit, in February.
-He said police had also arrested another person in connection with another scam using deepfake technology, but did not disclose the amount of money.
+Indonesian police arrested a suspect who made 65 million rupiah in illegal profits from the scam, according to Himawan Bayu Aji, director of Indonesia's National Cybercrime Unit, in February.
+He said police also arrested another person in connection with another scam using deepfake technology, but did not disclose the amount of money.

 TikTok said it had removed one of the deepfake scam videos and the account associated with it, and pledged to continue removing content that violates the platform's community guidelines, which prohibit misleading posts.

-Aribowo Sasmito, co-founder of Indonesian fact-checking organization Mafindo, said his team is discovering new deepfake scams every week due to their rapid spread online.
+Aribowo Sasmito, co-founder of Indonesian fact-checking organization Mafindo, said his team is detecting new deepfake scams every week due to their rapid spread online.
 “We started seeing deepfake videos last year when AI tools became more accessible and cheaper,” he warned.

 Aribowo said his verification team is working harder than ever to expose these scams, especially as the technology criminals use becomes more advanced.